github/docs/content/actions/creating-actions/creating-a-javascript-action.md

 ## Testing out your action in a workflow

 Now you're ready to test your action out in a workflow.
 When an action is in a private repository, the action can only be used in workflows in the same repository.
 Public actions can be used by workflows in any repository.
+Actions in an internal reposiroty can be used by workflows in any repository within the same organization.

 {% data reusables.actions.enterprise-marketplace-actions %}